 Colton Grellier is a Juris Doctorate candidate at Liberty University School of Law, pursing a specialization in international law and legal writing.
 Colton currently serves on the board of the International Law Society at his law school as editor of the International Law Bulletin.
 He graduated Magnum Cum Laude from Liberty University with a Bachelor’s in Business Administration in 2017.

 Benjamin Harbaugh is the Vice President for Global Engagement with the International Religious Freedom Secretariat.
-He recently served as an intern in both the Office of the Vice President of the United States of America and the Office of International Religious Freedom at the Department of State and a graduate student at The American University in Washington D.C. where he currently studies U.S. foreign policy and security.
+He recently served as an intern in both the Office of the Vice President of the United States of America and the Office of International Religious Freedom at the Department of State.
+He is currently a graduate student at The American University in Washington D.C. where he currently studies U.S. foreign policy and security.
 He is passionate about supporting vulnerable communities around the globe and has worked alongside the persecuted Church in countries such as Cuba, Russia, Vietnam, and more.
-Engaged in the relationship between government action and religious freedom, Ben believes in the importance of U.S. involvement for Christians around the world.
+Engaged in the relationship between foreign policy and religious freedom, Ben believes in the importance of U.S. involvement for religious minorities around the world.
 When he isn’t studying, Ben enjoys long-distance running and traveling with his wife.

 Rev. Vijayesh Lal is the Executive Director of Light Foundation, Noida.
 He has also been associated with the Religious Liberty Commission of EFI since 1999 serving first as its coordinator and now as its Secretary.
 He is involved in strengthening, equipping and advocating for the persecuted Church.